Staroz/Atutomatio_training/README.md

-# Atutomatio_training
+# Automation_training
-automation training

-for test "testTrello.cy.js"
+For test "testTrelloMU03.cy.js"

 In  the file  cypress.config.js, fill in the fields of the object "credentials"
-with:
+like:
 ```
 env: {
       credentials: {